Servus CT Safety Review

 Our style consultants do not like the chunky/shiny look of these boots, and they did poorly in our style test.
 They're not the unanimously ugliest boots in our test, but they're a ways away from the stylish options.

-Our main tester has size 12 feet and wears a size 13 in boots.
-In a size 13, the Servus boot was very loose.
+We typically size our rain boots up and a size 13 of the Servus boot was very loose for our size 12 feet.
 There's probably around 3/4" of an inch of forward and backroom (maybe even a little more).
 They're especially loose in the heel, and our feet tended to rattle around in the boots as we walked.
 However, if we went down to a smaller size, our toes would be even further inside the steel toe, and we would have felt how the steel toe protrudes into the toe box even more.
 There's a bit of room width-wise for D width feet, but if you normally take wide sizes, you will probably need to size up.
 These boots are high volume and are still loose even with insoles.